 |RACHMANINOFF||Variations on a Theme of Chopin, Op.
 22|

 This project is supported in part by an award from the National Endowment for the Arts.

-The international press describes Zlata Chochieva as “the possessor of a comprehensive technique who brings an inner glow to every bar… Poetic and pianistic command could hardly go further” (Gramophone).
+The international press describes Zlata Chochieva as “the possessor of a comprehensive technique who brings an inner glow to every bar… Poetic and pianistic command could hardly go further” (Gramophone) and “a natural Rachmaninoff player, coaxing a darker sound from the keyboard and reveling in the big romantic melodies” (Miami Herald).
 Crescendo magazine speaks of an “amazing easiness and extraordinary inner power” and Piano News writes: “… in each piece, she seems to be telling a story which words are unable to express.”
-Stephen Kovacevich calls her “one of the most interesting and unusual pianists today.
-She has superb technical abilities, but it is her personal intuition in the music she plays that is special.
-I would be interested to hear anything she does and that is rare.”